 Heated under a broiler, we still start with a toasted bagel (otherwise, the bread gets soggy).
 We make pizza bagels with leftover pasta sauce, grated cheese, and whichever traditional pizza toppings suit us at the time.

 Pro tip: Remember, if you want to keep it kosher-style, don’t add meat toppings.

 Any sandwich you can make on bread can be made on a bagel.
 Here are two favorites: Pastrami or corned beef (we make our own) with lettuce and tomato or turkey with avocado and pine nuts.

 How to eat bagels: dairy-free (for vegan options)

 Looking for gluten-free bagels?

-Check out these gluten-free everything bagels pack from Canyon Bakehouse.
+Check out these gluten-free bagels from Canyon Bakehouse.
 Or, make your own with this recipe from Faithfully Gluten Free that is both gluten and dairy free, or this vegan bagel recipe one from Strength and Sunshine that is made from only three ingredients.